HeliosRider/deep-learning-challenge/README.md

    - INCOME_AMT
    - SPECIAL_CONSIDERATIONS
    - ASK_AMT
 3. What variable(s) should be removed from the input data because they are neither targets nor features?
+   -EIN, Name, AFFILIATION, ORGANIZATION, and SPECIAL_CONSIDERATIONS

 ## Compiling, Training, and Evaluating the Model
-The results of the initial bianry classification model yielded the following accuracy and loss results: Accuracy: 0.7331 /  Loss: 0.5480
+The results of the initial bianry classification model yielded the following accuracy and loss results:
+Accuracy: 0.7244 /  Loss: 0.5568

 Model and Plots
-- Initial structure model (See image folder)
+- See Sequential_Run in image folder
-- Plot of the initial model accuracy data (See image folder)
-- Plot of the initial model loss data (See image folder)

 1. How many neurons, layers, and activation functions did you select for your neural network model, and why?
 - Number of neurons: 10, layers: 3, and activation function: ReLU and sigmoid